wpilibsuite/frc-docs/source/docs/networking/ip-networking.rst

-.. _ip-networking:

 IP Networking
 =============

 .. note:: This document describes the IP configuration used at events, both on the fields and in the pits, potential issues and workaround configurations.

 TE.AM IP Notation
 -----------------

 The notation TE.AM is used as part of IPs in numerous places in this document.
 This notation refers to splitting your four digit team number into two digit pairs for the IP address octets.

 Example: 10.TE.AM.2